How to Create Regional Load Balancers

 You can update this selection when adding or updating forwarding rules at a later time.
 However, the updated selection applies only to the new rules going forward, existing DNS records are not updated.

-Once you have at least one load balancer, you can view and manage them on the load balancer index page.
+Once you have at least one load balancer, you can view and manage all load balancers on the Networking > Load Balancers page.